On-chain transparency

 How many confirmations should I wait for?

-For small everyday amounts, 1–3 confirmations are often sufficient.
+For small everyday amounts, 1 to 3 confirmations are often sufficient.
 For larger or life-changing amounts, we generally prefer to wait for 6 confirmations or more before considering a transaction final.

 My transaction has been unconfirmed for hours.
 Is something wrong?